MarkKozel/CompOrgEText/docs/Foundations/Pioneers/vonNeumann.md

 ### Memory
 Section 2.4, *M*

-Devices for storing partial solutions to complex operations. von Neumann referenced differential equations and logarithmic function as needing a place to store partial results is these operations execute.
+Devices for storing partial solutions to complex operations. von Neumann referenced differential equations and logarithmic function as needing a place to store partial results as these operations execute.

 In section 2.5 of the paper, he suggests that the memory device not be divided into separate devices based on need/function (such as data memory, static lookup memory, and program code memory), but that it be one *"organ"*.
-This was a major change to exiting architectures of the time, that had several different storage devices for different information/functions.
+This was a major change to existing architectures of the time, that had several different storage devices for different information/functions.

 ### Input/Output